ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 }
 ```

-The end result will look as shown above.
+The final result looks as shown above.

 ## Conclusion

-You can do [many more things](https://recursive-svelte-components.netlify.app/) with recursive Svelte components.
+Recursive Svelte components open up endless possibilities for creative and practical applications.
+You can explore [more examples](https://recursive-svelte-components.netlify.app/) of recursive components.

 ![Recursive Tiling](/media/blog/recursive-tiling.png)

 ![Inscribed Squares](/media/blog/recursive-inscribed.png)

-Other articles have been written on recursive Svelte components as well.
-As explained, you may ignore their mentioning of `<svelte:self>`.
+For further reading, here are some additional articles on recursive Svelte components.
+Note that they may reference `<svelte:self>`, which is no longer necessary, as explained earlier.

 - <https://geoffrich.net/posts/svelte-tower-of-hanoi/>
 - <https://app.studyraid.com/en/read/6598/151194/svelteself-for-recursive-components>